intelowlproject/pyintelowl/README.md

 For additional help, we suggest to check the ["How to use pyintelowl" Youtube Video](https://www.youtube.com/watch?v=fpd6Kt9EZdI) by [Kostas](https://github.com/tsale).

-## Generate API token
+## Generate API key
-You need a valid API token to interact with the IntelOwl server.
+You need a valid API key to interact with the IntelOwl server.
-Token should be created from the admin interface of [IntelOwl](https://github.com/intelowlproject/intelowl)

-You can leverage 2 types of tokens:

-##### Simple Token authentication
-> this mode is available only with IntelOwl versions >=1.8.0 and pyintelowl versions >=1.4.0

-From the admin interface of IntelOwl, you have to go in the *Tokens* section and generate a token there.
+Keys should be created from the admin interface of [IntelOwl](https://github.com/intelowlproject/intelowl): you have to go in the *Tokens* section and generate a key there.

-You can use it with the parameter `-t <api_token>` from CLI
+You can use the  with the parameter `-k <api_key>` from CLI

-This token is always valid and can be used for every kind of requests.

-##### JWT Token Authentication
+##### (old auth method) JWT Token Authentication
+> this auth was available in IntelOwl versions <1.8.0 and pyintelowl versions <2.0.0

 From the admin interface of IntelOwl, you can go in the *Outstanding tokens* section and generate a token there.

 You can use it by pasting it into the file [api_token.txt](api_token.txt).

-This method of authentication is more secure (token is refreshed at every request) but can bring problems when used by concurrent processes.
-We suggest to do not use this auth method when integrating IntelOwl with other applications.

 ## Library
 `pip3 install pyintelowl`